season-lab/arancino/src/README.md

 ## Yara Rules
 Every time a dump is taken yara is invoked and the rules contained inside **C:\pin\PINdemoniumDependencies\Yara\yara_rules.yar** are checked.
 The current rule comes from https://github.com/Yara-Rules/rules:
-	- rules\evasion_packer : Try to identify antiVM/antiDebug techniques and the presence of a known packer
+- **rules\evasion_packer**: Try to identify antiVM/antiDebug techniques and the presence of a known packer
-	- rules\malware: Try to identify the malware family of the unpacked stage
+- **rules\malware**: Try to identify the malware family of the unpacked stage
 ## Config
 Config file located at C:\pin\PINdemoniumDependencies\config.json contains variables which allow to set the location of the outputs